ga-wdi-boston/fundamentals-diagnostic/diagnostic.md

   x = x + x;
 }
 ```
 How many times does the loop run?
-What's the value of `x` after the while loop?
+What's the value of x after the while loop?

-_Replace this text with your answer._
+Loop runs 3 times.  x = 8.

 ## Question 5